silzai/ObsidianNotes/Notes/RandomStudyNotes/Media&Soc/Lecture-1.md

 - mass media: vehicles through which messages are sent to mass audiences
 - mass communication: related to a technology and size of its audience
 	- process of dividing the message to send to a people of a specific interest (targeted communication to people)
-- mass comm is a subset of mass media
+- mass communication is a subset of mass media

 - some Germans/Americans came up with the term mass communication, that means that receiver receives the message exactly as the sender sent it.
 - but not every information is understood the same way by people of different age/race etc.